 - Age: Participants were aged 45 or more years at baseline in 1993

-- Anthropometrics: Whether groups were significantly different on body mass index were not indicated
+- Anthropometrics: Whether groups were significantly different on BMI were not indicated

 - Location: Brigham and Women’s Hospital at Boston, Massachusetts.

-- Positive associations were found between intakes of red meat and processed meat and risk of type 2 diabetes, after adjusting for age, body mass index, total energy intake, exercise, alcohol intake, cigarette smoking and family history of diabetes
+- Positive associations were found between intakes of red meat and processed meat and risk of type 2 diabetes, after adjusting for age, BMI, total energy intake, exercise, alcohol intake, cigarette smoking and family history of diabetes

 - Comparing women in the highest quintile with those in the lowest quintile, the multivariate-adjusted RR of type 2 diabetes were 1.28 for red meat (95% CI: 1.07 to 1.53, P<0.001 for trend) and 1.23 for processed meat (1.05 to 1.45, P=0.001 for trend)